-Savings persistence, but they decline at about an average rate of 24% each year overall relative to treatment period savings.
+Savings persist, but they decline at about an average rate of 24% each year overall relative to treatment period savings.
 (Figure 6).
 Degradation rates were not linear within groups and also varied across groups.
 Average annual degradation was most severe for the persistence group (34%), who received reports for only eight months—and their savings persisted for only two years.
 It was least severe for quarterly households at 21% annually for their three years of savings persistence.
-Monthly households fell in between, with a 28% degradation across the two years they achieved statistically significant persistence savings.
+Monthly households fell in between, with a 28% degradation across the two years they achieved statistically significant persistence of savings.

 Figure 6: Percentage of Annual Savings Retained Relative to Treatment by Discontinued Treatment Group*